ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 Waker::from_raw
 ```

 In Chapter 8 we talked about the Waker type and how it is made up of a data pointer and a RawWaker that holds a manually implemented vtable.
 Once a Waker has been constructed, the raw function pointers in the vtable, such as wake and drop, can be called from safe code (through Waker::wake and drop(waker), respectively).
-Waker::from_raw is where the asynchronous executor asserts that all the pointers in its vtable are

-in fact valid function pointers that follow the contract set forth in the documentation of RawWakerVTable.
+Waker::from_raw is where the asynchronous executor asserts that all the pointers in its vtable are in fact valid function pointers that follow the contract set forth in the documentation of RawWakerVTable.

 ```
 std::hint::unreachable_unchecked
 ```

 The hint module holds functions that give hints to the compiler about the surrounding code but do not actually produce any machine code.
 The unreachable_unchecked function in particular tells the compiler that it is impossible for the program to reach a section of the code at runtime.
-This in turn allows the compiler to make optimizations based on that
+This in turn allows the compiler to make optimizations based on that knowledge, such as eliminating conditional branches to that location.

-Unsafe Code **149**

-**150** Chapter 9

-knowledge, such as eliminating conditional branches to that location.
 Unlike the unreachable! macro, which panics if the code does reach the line in question, the effects of an erroneous unreachable_unchecked are hard to predict.
 The compiler optimizations may cause peculiar and hard-to-debug behavior, not to mention that your program will continue running when something it believed to be true was not!

 ```
 std::ptr::{read,write}_{unaligned,volatile}
 ```

 The ptr module holds a number of functions that let you work with *odd* pointers—those that do not meet the assumptions that Rust generally makes about pointers.
 The first of these functions are read_unaligned and write_unaligned, which let you access pointers that point to a T even if that T is not stored according to T’s alignment (see the section on align- ment in Chapter 2).
-This might happen if the T is contained directly in

-a byte array or is otherwise packed in with other values without proper padding.
+This might happen if the T is contained directly in a byte array or is otherwise packed in with other values without proper padding.
 The second notable pair of functions is read_volatile and write_volatile, which let you operate on pointers that don’t point to normal memory.
 Concretely, these functions will always access the given pointer (they won’t be cached in a register, for example, even if you read the same pointer twice in a row), and the compiler won’t reorder the volatile accesses relative to other volatile accesses.
-Volatile opera- tions come in handy when working with pointers that aren’t backed

-by normal DRAM memory—we’ll discuss this further in Chapter 11.
+Volatile operations come in handy when working with pointers that aren’t backed by normal DRAM memory—we’ll discuss this further in Chapter 11.
 Ultimately, these methods are unsafe because they dereference the given pointer (and to an owned T, at that), so you as the caller need to sign off on all the contracts associated with doing so.

 ```
 std::thread::Builder::spawn_unchecked
 ```

 The normal thread::spawn that we know and love requires that the provided closure is 'static.
-That bound stems from the fact that the spawned thread might run for an indeterminate amount of time; if
- we were allowed to use a reference to, say, the caller’s stack, the caller might return well before the spawned thread exits, rendering the ref- erence invalid.
+That bound stems from the fact that the spawned thread might run for an indeterminate amount of time; if we were allowed to use a reference to, say, the caller’s stack, the caller might return well before the spawned thread exits, rendering the ref- erence invalid.
 Sometimes, however, you know that some non-'static value in the caller will outlive the spawned thread.
 This might happen if you join the thread before dropping the value in question, or if the value is dropped only strictly after you know the spawned thread will no longer use it.
 That’s where spawn_unchecked comes in—it does not have the 'static bound and thus lets you implement those use cases as long as you’re willing to sign the contract saying that no unsafe accesses will happen as a result.
 Be careful of panics, though; if the caller pan- ics, it might drop values earlier than you planned and cause undefined behavior in the spawned thread!

 Note that all of these methods (and indeed all unsafe methods in the standard library) provide explicit documentation for their safety invariants, as should be the case for any unsafe method.